MehdiSadeghi1996/OauthMicroservice-cassandraCluster/README.md

 ## Optimizations

-using one session of cassandra in cassandra doc , they say it is safe to use one session of it or cluster of it.
+using one session of cassandra in cassandra doc :it is safe to use one session of it or cluster of it.